Eldest Child Privileges, Why Firstborn Children Need More Responsibility and More Freedom

 Now, depending on your place in the sibling lineup, you might be nodding along as the eldest—or bristling, thinking this sounds inappropriate, unfair, even harsh.

 Invite Jesus to uncover the deeper issue.
-Often when a topic like this surfaces, something rumbles inside and we can’t name it.
-There’s that thin layer of resistance—our own—and we quit too soon, without bringing the real issue into the light.
+Often when a topic like this surfaces, something rumbles inside, and we can’t name it.
+There’s that thin layer of resistance—our own—, and we quit too soon, without bringing the real issue into the light.
 Ask the Holy Spirit to search your heart, and wait long enough to hear Him.
+When parents allow God to heal their own sibling wounds, they can lead their children with more clarity, peace, and freedom.

 I write these blogs not to overwhelm you with information, but to give you a moment to pause and be real before God.
 To allow Him to meet you in the quiet places of your heart.
-This way, we as parents can raise our children not out of old wounds, fear or striving, but out of the freedom that Christ paid for with his blood.
+This way, we as parents can raise our children not out of old wounds, fear, or striving, but out of the freedom that Christ paid for with his blood.
+Christian parenting is not only about managing behavior, it is also about allowing God to transform the heart of the parent as well.

 I encourage you: sit with Him.
 Let the noise quiet down.
 Allow His presence to reveal the areas that require His healing touch.